ImageMonkey/imagemonkey-libs/python/snippets/README.md

 *Tip: It's a good idea to put images in the same folder, that share the most labels together.*

-* Open a command line, `cd` to the directory your Python script resides and start it with `python donate_and_label.py`
+* In order to run the script, `cd` to the directory your Python script resides and start it with `python donate_and_label.py`
 * The script now gives you a quick summary what it will be doing. **Please verify that you have specified the correct folder and label names.**

 ![alt text](https://raw.githubusercontent.com/bbernhard/imagemonkey-libs/master/python/doc/snippets/img/confirm.png)